webmastak/gnome-shell-extensions-mediaplayer/README.md

-# gnome-shell-extension-mediaplayer
+# gnome-shell-extensions-mediaplayer

-gnome-shell-extension-mediaplayer is a simple extension for controlling any MPRIS2 capable Mediaplayer.
+gnome-shell-extensions-mediaplayer is a simple extension for controlling any MPRIS v2.1 capable Mediaplayer.

-This extension will monitor DBus to look for active players automatically (see "Compatible players" below for details).
-All active players are shown in the GNOME Shell volume menu by default.
+This extension will monitor DBus to look for active players automatically (player names are referenced in the metadata.json file).
+All active players are shown in the gnome-shell volume menu by default.

-## Screenshots
+# Screenshots

-By default, media players show up in the volume menu:
+By default, media players shows up in the volume menu:

 ![Screenshot](https://github.com/eonpatapon/gnome-shell-extensions-mediaplayer/raw/master/data/mediaplayer2.png)